Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 Thank you, Rush.

-I'm not accusing you of uh saying that um you threw Donald Trump under the bus in that first hour, but I am accusing you of relegating him to the back of the bus, and I want to know why.
+I'm not accusing you of saying that you threw Donald Trump under the bus in that first hour, but I am accusing you of relegating him to the back of the bus, and I want to know why.

 I didn't do anything of the sort.

-I did you're you're talking about the soundbites I played where he went after Cruz.
+You're talking about the soundbites I played where he went after Cruz.

-That I'm I puzzled me.
+That puzzled me.

 That sounds like Trump parroting anything you'd hear from the Washington establishment or the Democrats or the drive-by media.